Coloured Neretin Groups: Introduction

 \section{Introduction}

-Yurii A. Neretin constructed groups which ``from the point of view of the theory of representations should resemble the group of diffeomorphisms of a circle'' (\cite{n93}).
-One of them, or more precisely one class of them, for which Neretin suggested the term ``group of hierarchomorphisms'' (see \cite{n03}), is known under the names ``Neretin's group of tree spheromorphisms'', ``group of almost automorphisms of a tree'' or simply ``Neretin's group''.
-This group was proven to be simple by Kapoudjan \cite{k99} and subsequently attracted the interest of group theorists.
-For an introduction see e.g. \cite{gl15}.
+In the nineties Neretin \cite{n92} introduced a class of groups acting on the boundary of a regular tree by piecewise tree automorphisms.
+He thought of them as "combinatorial analogs of the group of diffeomorphism of the circle" and studied their representations.
+The groups are now known as Neretin's group and are mostly considered as groups of almost automorphisms of regular trees; see Section \ref{chdefalmaut} for definitions.
+They attracted the interest of group theorists when Kapoudjian \cite{k99} proved them to be simple.
+Equipped with a natural topology, Neretin's group is totally disconnected and locally compact, and it is now one of the fundamental and most interesting examples in the new growing structure theory of totally disconnected, locally compact groups, which has been mostly developed by Caprace, Reid and Willis; see for example \cite{crw17,crw17a}.
+Caprace and De Medts \cite{cm11} showed that Neretin's group is compactly generated by showing it contains a dense copy of a Higman-Thompson group.
+In fact, Neretin's group is even compactly presented; see Le Boudec~\cite{lb16}.
+This result was strengthened by Sauer and Thumann \cite{st17}, who showed that it admits a cellular action on a contractible cellular complex with compact open stabilizers and such that the restriction of the action on each $n$-skeleton is cocompact.

-Provided with a natural topology Neretin's group is totally disconnected and locally compact.
-Caprace and De Medts \cite{cm11} found a dense copy of a Higman-Thompson group inside it and concluded that Neretin's group is compactly generated.
-Le Boudec \cite{lb16} proved that it is even compactly presented.
-This result was strengthened by Sauer and Thumann \cite{st15}, who showed that Neretin's group admits a cellular action on a contractible cellular complex with compact open stabilizers and such that the restriction of the action on each $n$-skeleton is cocompact.
+In his recent study of the topological full group of an \'etale groupoid, Matui \cite{m15} focused on groupoids associated to one-sided shifts of finite type.
+He showed that the aforementioned Higman-Thompson groups are examples of such topological full groups.
+This gives one class of examples of groups which can be realized as tree almost automorphism groups and also as a topological full groups associated to a one-sided shift of finite type.
+In the present work, see Theorem \ref{thmalmauttoshift}, we generalize this example in the following sense.
+We will exhibit sufficient conditions determining when a subgroup of a tree almost automorphism group is isomorphic to the topological full group associated to a one-sided shift of finite type, and we will give the shift explicitly.
+This will allow us to explicitly determine their abelianization and prove compact generation for groups they embed in densely.